davidlmoutard/sp_zowada_interface/README.md

 The required inputs are:

 -D, --directories: file containing the directories used in photometry.
-A different directory in this scheme is used to store Calibration, Flats, Templates, etc.
+A different directory in this scheme is used to store Calibration, Flats, Templates, etc. An example (the one I use) is in the repository

 -d, --date: date of images, in the form mmddyyyy.
 Each night of images is stored in a directory like: "topdir/ObjectName/Date"